-Spend visibility is defined as the level of awareness and clarity when it comes to understanding how money is spent.
+Spend visibility in healthcare as with most industries is defined as the level of awareness and clarity when it comes to understanding how money is spent.
 To take it a step further, this can involve comprehensive data analysis that traces funds from various sources.

-As a Purchasing Card (P-Card) manager or expense auditor, it’s important to make sure employees are complying with specific guidelines.
+As a Purchasing Card (P-Card) manager or expense auditor, it’s important to ensure employees are complying with specific guidelines.
 In addition, spend visibility can support better decision-making and optimize costs.
 Below are six effective ways to increase savings and spend visibility in healthcare.

 1. Use Cards Over Other Payment Methods

-Sometimes it’s convenient to use cash, but for healthcare organizations, the best way to make a payment is almost always with a card.
+Sometimes it’s convenient to use cash, but for healthcare organizations, the most convenient way to make a payment and have spend visibility in healthcare is almost always with a card.
 This makes it easier to track the expense and review the data afterward.
 Having transaction history on hand each month will save you time and energy when trying to determine how much went where each month.

 Additionally, card spend data can be used strategically to keep track of potential fraud or misuse.
 Transactions can be matched up against receipts to verify purchases.
-Refunds can also be tracked easily along with whether specific contract suppliers were used.
+Refunds can also be tracked easily, along with whether specific contract suppliers were used.
+By using cards over other payment methods, healthcare companies can access greater spend visibility and more robust controls to identify wasteful spending and generate cost savings.

 2. Outsource Cardholder Training